bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 ----
 Mar 05, 2021
 ----
-- PI Plannig tracking
+- PI Planning tracking
 - Scott and Jeremy to present the update on Homepage
     - Kaine to book a meeting for next Monday ie. Mar 8
-- Review of cross-team ops rotation to begin next sprint - Jason

 - Sprint report out - Ian
 - Afflication history on Entity Dshboard - Jyoti
 - New Registries Ops channel
 - Sprint with Us March 25&26 - Request for code evaluator
 - Items at the Lab
+- Review of cross-team ops rotation to begin next sprint - Jason *Government Employees - not Monday or Friday*
+Kial
+Meng
+Patrick
+Richard
+Stephen

+*Contractors*
+Greg - not Monday or Friday
+Sumesh
+Thor - not Friday

 ----
 Feb 26, 2021
 ----